BSRV1987/Duckdb_DataAnalysis_ListenBrainz/README.md

 # Duckdb_DataAnalysis_ListenBrainz

-# A sample repository to showcase ingestion of listenbrainz data and perform analysis using duckdb.
+# A sample repository to showcase ingestion of publicly available listenbrainz data and perform analysis using duckdb.

 # Environment recommended